Ugr 9-1: Therapeutic use

 There has been no report on the clinical application of the Ugr 9-1 sea anemone neurotoxin so far.
-However, mice experiments have examined the effectiveness of Ugr 9-1, mainly on pain relief.
+However, mice experiments have examined the effectiveness of Ugr 9-1 mainly on pain relief.
 ASIC3 is an acknowledged therapeutic target involving inflammation and pain.
 Previous studies have shown that ASIC3 plays an indispensable role in the primary generation of acid-induced and inflammatory pain.

 To test the analgesic effect of Ugr 9-1 on acid-induced pain, there is a mice-model test on acetic acid-induced writhing.
 APETx2, a most well-studied peptide ASIC3 inhibitor, reaches its maximum effect with 10 times of the dose that Ugr 9-1 shows its maximal effect.
-On the other hand, when testing their analgesic effect on the inflammatory-related pain in mice models established by the complete Freund’s adjuvant (CFA) administration, Ugr 9-1 displays weaker analgesic effect than APETx2 under the equivalent dose.
+On the other hand, when testing their analgesic effect on the inflammatory-related pain in mice models established by the complete Freund's adjuvant (CFA) administration, Ugr 9-1 displays weaker analgesic effect than APETx2 under the equivalent dose.

-Overall, taking its effectiveness into consideration, Ugr 9-1 is an effective experimental inhibitor of ASIC3 with significant analgesic effects in animal models.
+Ugr 9-1 is an effective experimental inhibitor of ASIC3 with significant analgesic effects in animal models.
 Its present role is mainly in relation to ASIC3 research, rather than the clinical or therapeutic application.